Premiership backing for VAR - Doncaster

 - Scotland could be 'backwater' without VAR

-He hopes VAR will be "introduced as soon as is practicably possible" in the top flight and selected cup competitions should it receive support in an SPFL vote.
+He hopes VAR will be "introduced as soon as is practicably possible" in the top flight and selected cup competitions should it receive a positive vote.

 "This will not be an overnight process, bearing in mind the lengthy training and set-up that will be required," Doncaster said.

 "Any such proposal would ensure that none of the costs of implementing VAR in the cinch Premiership would be borne by other SPFL clubs."

-Webb, who implemented VAR in the United States and is now general manager of the Professional Referee Organisation in Major League Soccer, explained the evolution of the technology since its inception and introduction into the Laws of the Game in 2018.

 The SFA reiterated its offer of underwriting the training costs for match officials, with match costs being borne equally by Premiership clubs.